michael-spengler/hackathon-challenges-idea-collection/README.md

 # The Plan

-## Nerdy Friday Hackathons - Dry Run on October 9th 2020
+## Deno Hackathons - Dry Run on October 9th 2020
-On October 9th we would like to try a new concept for inspiring and successful regular collaboration - **Nerdy Friday Hackathons**
+On October 9th we would like to try a new concept for inspiring and successful regular collaboration - **Deno Hackathons**

-If it turns out to be a fun and successful event, we will schedule **Nerdy Friday Hackathons** on a regular basis.
+If it turns out to be a fun and successful event, we will schedule **Deno Hackathons** on a regular basis.

 We will organize this event via the discord server of the https://nest.land/ community